The future of telemedicine is looking bright — and emerging technologies are playing a huge role in the development of new kinds of care

 By 2025, Insider Intelligence estimates that the worldwide DTx business will be worth $56 billion.

-Technology-enabled telehealth trends will continue to impact multiple areas of healthcare in 2022, and these trends should be on the radar of every agent and broker in 2022.
+Technology-enabled telehealth trends will continue to impact multiple areas of healthcare in 2023, and these trends should be on the radar of every insurance agent and broker in 2023.

 Quotit’s expansive coverage includes partnerships with hundreds of the nation’s leading health insurance carriers, including those embracing robust emerging new types of care in their plan